 Key Takeaways

 Stress is all around us.
 Chronic stress can sneak into our lives and hurt our mental and physical health.
 Managing that stress is important.
 There are strategies to combat stress on your own and with others.
-If you are feeling overwhelmed, do not hesitate to reach out to a professional for help.
+If you are feeling overwhelmed, do not hesitate to reach out to a mental health professional for help.